 ART THERAPY, HEALTH & TECHNOLOGY

 Rehabilitation clinic, Column Health, in Boston installed the films and audio of ÆSTHESIA into their lobby and offices for two months from September - November, 2018, as a part of their art therapy program, UNAFFILIATE.

-Award winning tech company, Music: Not Impossible Labs provided two haptic suits for visitors to try on that streamed the audio of Tiger Lily into vibrations at key pressure points on the body during a six week installation in NYC with Wallplay ON CANAL from November - December, 2018.
+Award winning tech company, Music: Not Impossible Labs provided two haptic suits for visitors to wear that streamed the sounds of Tiger Lily to key pressure points on the body during a six-week installation in NYC with Wallplay ON CANAL.

 EXHIBITIONS / INSTALLATIONS

 In 2018, ÆSTHESIA was installed for 12 weeks in rehabilitation clinic, Column Health, in Boston and exhibited in a solo exhibition in TriBeCa with Wallplay ON CANAL.
 In 2019, the films and soundtrack were screened at international women’s conference, Generation W, and ÆSTHESIA musician ALURIA performed live with a jasmine plant at the American Irish Historical Society.